Minisal/radix-sort/README.md

 # Radix Sort
-This is my project task demonstrating how to implement radix sort in both serialized version and parallel version using CUDA.
+It is a project to demonstrate how to implement radix sort in both serialized version and parallel version using CUDA.
 The execution time of each version is also measured to compare the performance of the algorithm.

 ## System Requirements
 - Any NVIDIA GPU with compute capability > 3.0 ( > 6.0 is recommended because of a hardware-based atomic operation on shared memory)